List of Tool concert tours: Tour history

-Tool only played a small number of shows during 1995, but it was a very important year for the band.
-Debuting the songs "Eulogy", "H" and "Ænema", all in early forms with working lyrics.
+Tool only played a small number of shows during 1995, but it was a very important year for the band, debuting the songs "Eulogy", "H" and "Ænema" in early forms with working lyrics.
 Tensions were very high between Keenan and D'Amour during this time, and April 14, 1995, would be D'Amour's last live show with the band.
+Justin Chancellor's first shows with the band were in late 1995, with the first being on December 14th, 1995 at the Tejon Theater in Bakersfield, CA.

 In 1996, Tool began their extensive touring for Ænima in Pomona, California, where they debuted "Forty-Six & 2", "Hooker with a Penis", "Jimmy" and "Third Eye".
-This was also Chancellor's first show with the band.
 "Die Eier von Satan" was played once on December 19, 1996.
 They also played South Park's 'Spirit of Christmas' animated Christmas card during the show.
 During this year, Tool started extending "Prison Sex" by adding an extra verse—known by fans as "Prison Sex OTRM" ("on the road mix" or "over the rainbow mix")—and the intro to "Sober", which later appeared on Salival as the track "Merkaba".
 Tool's stage show grew with the addition of two giant projection screens.
 Keenan would paint himself blue and white for his performances, and Chancellor would also sometimes be painted with spots.
 Although the band was changing the set list up quite a bit at the beginning of the tour, they fell into a 'comfortable' set list during November which was played for the rest of the year with one or two wild card songs.
 A typical 1996 set list would look like this: